 It’s amazing how easy it is to ask for support from the people that know you and love you when you reframe the ask.
 We’ll talk more about reframing when we meet.

-I don’t like annoying people, I don’t like spam and I don’t like aggressive inauthentic sales methods.
-I like helping you ask for help from the people who want to help you.
+I don’t like to annoy people, I don’t like spam and I don’t like aggressive inauthentic sales methods.
+I do like to help you self-advocate, and ask for help from the people who want to help you.
 That’s easy, graceful, fun -- and those connections are what makes life magical.
 Let me help you strengthen them.

 Coaching Intro Session